-Each semester, fire drills are conducted in all on-campus residence halls to allow occupants to become familiar with and practice their evacuation skills.
-The drills are conducted by the resident directors, residence assistants, community assistance, housing management, GGC Emergency Management, Public Safety, and evaluated by the Gwinnett County Fire Department.
+Each semester, two fire drills are conducted in all on-campus residence halls (one per semester) to allow occupants to become familiar with and practice their evacuation skills.
+The drills are conducted by the resident directors, residence assistants, community assistance, housing management, GGC Emergency Management and Public Safety, and evaluated by the Gwinnett County Fire Department.